Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: An Oracle based on Abstract Interpretation

-\subsection{The Construction of a Valid Explanation Oracle}
+\subsubsection{The Construction of a Valid Explanation Oracle}

-Recall the problem we are tackling in this section, i.e., given a prediction $p$ and an explanation $E$, determine if $E$ is valid with respect to $p$ (Definition~\ref{def:valid-exp}).
-Here, we focus on binary classifications, but our approach can be extended to the multi-class classifications, as formalized in Appendix~\ref{sec:sup-algos}.
-In the case of binary classification, the approach is formalized as Algorithm~\ref{algo:oracle}, which takes as input a tree ensemble $F$, a tuple $\absvec{X}$ of abstract input values constructed from the given explanation $E$ according to Definition~\ref{def:abs-expl-oracle}, and the predicted label $d$.
+We now combine VoTE with a property checker that realizes $v_{bin}$, as formalized in Algorithm~\ref{algo:oracle}.
+That algorithm takes as input a tree ensemble $F$, a tuple $\absvec{X}$ of abstract input values constructed from an explanation $E$ (according to Definition~\ref{def:abs-expl-oracle}), and the predicted label $d$.
 The algorithm returns $True$ if all input values captured by $\absvec{X}$ are mapped to the label $d$ by the classifier $f_{bin}$, in which case $E$ is valid with respect to $p$.
 Otherwise, there is some input value $\bar{x}$ captured by $\absvec{X}$ such that $f_{bin}(\bar{x}) \ne d$, in which case $E$ is not valid with respect to $p$.